ya-ushel/Simple-map-editor/README.md

 # React Native Starter Kit

-React Native Starter Kit helps you get started with React Native.
-It contains a bunch of helpful components, building blocks and basic structure to allow you to jump straight into building an app.
+> The map editor provides a comfortable work with the source code of the map.
+It consists of various tools, blocking blocks and mesh for their installation
 ---

 ## Docs